 All of the attractions surrounding Sossusvlei are easily accessible as all, but the last 5 kilometers of the 65-kilometer drive to the vlei is tarred.
 Shuttles provide access to the final 5 kilometers, should you not have a 4×4 vehicle.

 Top Places to visit in Southern Africa

 Mauritius - Island of Rainbows and Shooting Stars

 If you love to sit and watch nature as it beautifies itself, the island of Mauritius is your ultimate destination of your journey to the southern part of Africa.
 Its situated in the Indian Ocean, east of Madagascar.

-afraid of deep waters, here is another way to make the most out of your visit to Mauritius: Nature and its appearance will give you the much you desire.
-The ample climate, relaxation mood, indigenous pants and animals housed by the largest national park and volcanic summits and so many other explorations will fulfill your expectations for a great trip to such a thrilling region.
+If you are afraid of deep waters, here is another way to make the most out of your visit to Mauritius: Nature and its appearance will give you the much you desire.
+The ample climate, relaxed mood, indigenous plants, and animals housed by the most significant national park and volcanic summits and so many other explorations will fulfill your expectations for a great trip to such a thrilling region..